bernie-g/geckolib-docs/Troubleshooting.md

 * **Animations take too long/too short to transition** - Make sure your transition length is in ticks.
 You can change this value in the `AnimationController` constructor or by setting the field directly.

-If you still have problems, feel free to make an issue on github.
+If you still have problems, feel free to ask in our [discord](https://discord.com/invite/MNQcKxB) or make a github issue.